Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 -	Browse to the ***Storage Files\Script\PySpark Job*** folder inside the downloaded GIT repo.
 This will upload the required Spark Jobs.
 -	Browse to the ***Storage Files\Script\Data Simulator Job*** folder inside the downloaded GIT repo.
 This will upload the required Data Simulator Job.

-Now upload the Package installer scripts/files simalarly
+Now upload the Package installer scripts/files similarly
 -	Right click the *actionscript* container and choose ***Open Blob Container Editor***
 -	In the right panel, above the container listing, click the arrow on the ***Upload*** button and choose ***Upload Folder***
 -	Browse to the ***Storage Files\Script\Package Installer*** folder inside the downloaded GIT repo.
 This will upload the files required to update spark cluster python packages.
-- Right click on container *actionscript* and select **Set Public Acess Level**
+- Right click on container *actionscript* and select **Set Public Access Level**
 - Select the radio button with **Public read access for container and blob** and click **Apply**.
 This is done to make the package installer files accessible by spark.
 - Right click on the **packageInstaller.sh** in the container *actionscript* and select *Copy URL to Clipboard*.
 Save the URL in the below table.